 All of the above will still apply if you have been asked to self-tape, except it will be done from the comfort of your own home, and the Casting Director won’t be there (obviously 😂).
 You will have your own reader, own equipment, and you will need to follow their instructions as to how they would like you to label and send your completed tape.
 If you have an Agent, he/she may want you to send the tape to the Agency instead of direct to the Casting Director.

 What to Expect

 The audition may be held in a conference room in a hotel like The Central Hotel, Dublin, Ireland.
 Or in a Studio like The Courtyard Studio, Irishtown.
 Or it may be held at the Production Company or Casting Directors Office.

-CastandHire members also get access to free Masterclasses like Self Taping For Success and Building Captivating, Relatable Characters for Stage and Screen.
+CastandHire members also get access to Masterclasses like Self Taping For Success and Building Captivating, Relatable Characters for Stage and Screen.